Dirk Meyer

 I currently work on the following projects:

 Silent argumentation: Philosophy as performance in Early China.
-This book will expand understanding of the analytical power of early Chinese thought to recast the boundaries of philosophy by studying silent argumentation as a vital, but unrecognised, genre of systematic thought production during the formative period of written thinking in China: The second half of the first millennium BC.
-The genre of silent argumentation employs extra-semantic means which operate formal structures and textual patterns to produce textually embedded modes of performance philosophy across traditions.
-This book challenges current methodology by analysing the form-content symbiosis of text and by widening the canon of what constitutes an argument, thus recasting how communities have philosophised across millennia.
+This book will expand understanding of the analytical power of early Chinese thought to recast the boundaries of philosophy by studying silent argumentation as a vital, but unrecognised, genre of thought production during the formative period of written thinking in China: The second half of the first millennium BC.
+The genre of silent argumentation employs extra-discursive means that produce textually embedded modes of performance philosophy across traditions.
+The book, which I'm about to submit, challenges current methodology by analysing the form-content symbiosis of text and by widening the canon of what constitutes argumentation, thus recasting how communities have philosophised across millennia.
 (In progress.)

 Songs of the States: The Anhui Warring States Manuscripts.
-This multi-volume project is in collaboration with Adam Schwartz, HKBU.
+This two-volume project is in collaboration with Adam Schwartz, HKBU.
 It provides complete reading of Songs of the Anhui Manuscripts which, methodologically, we take as not related to the Máo recension.
 As a thought experiment, we aim to establish an emic reading of this Warring States instantiation of the Songs and contextualise it in the larger framework of studies of the “Shi” (Songs) and meaning production during the Warring States period more broadly.
 Volume 1 (ALAC 2) discusses the Royal Songs "Zhōu Nán" and "Shào Nán".
 Volume 2 discusses the songs of the 'peripheral' states.
+Vol. 2 is currently in progress.

-The Centre for Manuscript and Text Cultures (CMTC)
+The Centres for Manuscript and Text Cultures (CMTC)

 The Journal of Manuscript and Text Cultures (MTC)

-CMTC publishes the journal Manuscript and Text Cultures (MTC), for which I serve as Editor in Chief.
+I serve as Editor in Chief for the CMTC journal Manuscript and Text Cultures (MTC) of CMTC.
 The journal appears twice-yearly digitally and in print.
 MTC is double-blind peer-reviewed.
 MTC is a diamond-level Open-Access journal.

 Articles are at once specialised and interdisciplinary, and led by the common goal of enabling long-term research on how knowledge and meaning are shaped and sustained by material conditions, past and present.
 As a platform for international researchers to engage in close dialogue across their areas of expertise and inform each other about approaches and theories developed in their various subject areas, the goal of MTC is to generate discussions that cross subject boundaries and contribute to the theoretical understanding of material text cultures and their impact on knowledge production in global literate societies.
 With our multidisciplinary approach, crossing traditional academic divisions, we hope to cast light on the deep structures of human behaviours in material knowledge production, past and present.The following issues are currently in the making: